-(Last Updated on : 09/01/2015)
+(Last Updated on : 08/04/2017)

-Indian Chess players are constantly on the rise and doing quite well internationally as well.
+Indian Chess players are constantly and consistently on the rise and doing quite well internationally as well.
 Chess is one of the oldest sports in India and is played by the Indian people, quite extensively.
 The game has earned a lot of popularity in India since its inception and its popularity is still increasing day by day.

 India has already produced several talented Chess players so far and the Indian Chess players have already proved themselves in the international arena.
 They have performed extraordinary in many international Chess tournaments and showed their excellent skills on Chess board.
 Among all the Indian Chess players, Vishwanathan Anand

+is definitely someone, who has contributed in changing the entire scenario of chess in India.
 Anand is currently the World Chess Champion and he has brought a lot of glory to India by winning the World Championship in all the three formats of Chess.
-This is a feat that no Chess player in the world has achieved so far.
+No Chess player in the world has achieved this feat so far.

 probably has produced the highest number of talented Chess players, so far.
 The players like Dibyendu Barua

 , Surya Shekhar Ganguly